15 Windows 10 File Explorer Pro Tips

 Windows File Explorer is one of the most-used native tools in Windows 10.
 Since it’s the go-to tool for browsing, finding, and managing your files, you must master its skills if you care about productivity.
 And I think you do, right?

-Well, through this post, I’ll help you become a professional who utilizes the full potential of the File Explorer.
+Well, through this post, I’ll help you utilizes the File Explorer to its full potential.
 In this write-up, I am going to share the handiest tips and tricks for making the most use of this underused tool on Windows.

 How to Delete File Browsing History